realworldocaml/book/book/files-modules-and-programs/README.md

 together harmoniously.
 Part of achieving that is standardizing aspects of those interfaces.

-`Base`, `Core` and other libraries from the same family have been designed with a uniform set of standards in mind around the design of module interfaces.
+`Base`, `Core` and related libraries have been designed with a uniform set of standards in mind around the design of module interfaces.
 Here are some of the guidelines that they use.

 - *A module for (almost) every type.* You should mint a module for almost every type in your program, and the primary type of a given module should